Barbecue Steak with Ballymaloe Steak Sauce

 - Allergens: None

-This recipe works well with whatever your steak of choice is.
-Sirloin has more texture than fillet and an aged striploin also has great flavour – but the choice is entirely up to you.
-It’s important to let the meat rest at room temperature before cooking as it’ll help get an even temperature across the steak.
-Always rest meat after cooking to let the juices settle, giving a richer flavour.
-Serve with some chunky chips and Ballymaloe Mayonnaise and Ballymaloe Original Relish on the side.
+This recipe works with any cut of steak you select.
+Sirloin has more texture than fillet, while an aged striploin has great flavour – but the choice is entirely up to you.
+It’s important to let the meat rest at room temperature before cooking, as well as after.
+Serve with some chunky chips and Ballymaloe Mayo and Original Relish on the side.

 - 4 steaks of your choice